Sorry! Search is currently unavailable while the database is being updated, it will be back in 5 mins!

 It's also important to remember how pronouns are combined when using this verb.
 You must place reflexive or indirect object pronouns first, and then direct object pronouns right next to the verb.
 In the following example te replaces an indirect object (you) and lo (it) replaces a direct object:

-Te lo digo de corazón.
+te lo digo de corazón

-I tell [it to] you from the heart.
+I tell you from the heart.

 Play Caption